cveira/social-media-scripting-framework/README.md

-In a few words: "The SQL of Social Media Channels"
+In a few words, this project tries to become "The SQL of Social Media Channels".

 The Social Media Scripting Framework is a PowerShell-based environment that abstracts the complexities of modern Social Media Channels from the PowerShell command-line.
 This enables any regular user (arguably, a 'power user') to leverage the content, connections and relationships of those channels in a completely new way.